-Dr. Alan Hirahara, board certified in orthopaedic and sports medicine, will teach how to perform Achilles injections into and around the tendon using high-resolution ultrasound to optimally visualize anatomy, your trajectory, and needle tip.
+Dr. Alan Hirahara, board certified in orthopaedic and sports medicine, teaches how to perform Achilles injections into and around the tendon using high-resolution ultrasound to optimally visualize anatomy, your trajectory, and needle tip.

 In this 1-hour webinar, you’ll learn how effective, easy, and affordable it is to add handheld wireless ultrasound to your orthopedic, physical medicine or pain management practice.
-Dr. Hirahara will use a cadaver ankle to demonstrate injection and surgical techniques using ultrasound to improve results.
+Dr. Hirahara uses a cadaver ankle to demonstrate injection and surgical techniques using ultrasound to improve results.
 You’ll learn:

 - How to locate and image the Achilles tendon using high-resolution ultrasound

 - Ultrasound-guided injection techniques into and around the Achilles tendon

 - Optimized ultrasound techniques for the best visualization of your needle